 What You Need

 Yoga mat.
-Bring your own or you can rent or buy one from us.
+You can bring your own.
+You can also rent or buy one from us.

 Water bottle.
 It’s important to stay hydrated in this hot and sweaty practice.
 Bring a water bottle and fill it with our filtered water.
 Or buy one from us.